Apply for admission

 - Pay online using your credit card: http://applications.unisa.ac.za

 - Pay via bank deposit.
-Further details will be communicated once a reference number has been allocated to you.
+Further details will be communicated once a student number has been allocated to you.

 - Payment information for international students

 - International students must pay fees via SWIFT payment: